“I’m feeling good, better than I was, and it’s all through exercise.”

 “There is like a little community at the gym, you get to meet people and they tell you their problems.
 Everyone supports one another.

 “I enjoy it.
-During the day I don’t have any pain at all.
-In an evening when I’m watching television, I might have a bit of pain, but it is so much better than it used to be.
+During the day, I don’t have any pain at all.
+In an evening when I’m watching television, I might have a bit of pain, but it's so much better than it used to be.

 ‘I’m feeling good and it’s all through exercise’